tjz21/Spectroscopy_python_code/README.md

 # References
 The module computing Franck-Condon spectra for a GBOM is based on the algorithm outlined in
 B. de Souza, F. Neese, and R. Izsak, J. Chem.
 Phys.
 148, 034104 (2018).
+An extension of the formalism to nonlinear spectroscopy was developed recently by us and is outlined in
+L. Allan, and T. J. Zuehlsdorff, J. Chem.
+Theory Comput.
+21, 5625-5621 (2025)

 The cumulant solutions of the GBOM, as well as the third order cumulant approximation as applied to systems sampled from MD trajectories are detailed in
 T. J. Zuehlsdorff, A. Montoya-Castillo, J. A. Napoli, T. E. Markland, and C. M. Isborn, J. Chem.
 Phys.
+151, 074111 (2019);
-151, 074111 (2019) for linear spectroscopy and
+L. Allan, and T. J. Zuehlsdorff, J. Chem.
+Phys.
+160, 074108 (2024) for linear spectroscopy and
-T. J. Zuehlsdorff, H. Hong, L. Shi, and C. M. Isborn, "Nonlinear spectroscopy in the condensed phase: The role of Duschinsky rotations and third order cumulant contributions" https://doi.org/10.26434/chemrxiv.12302018.v1 (2020) for nonlinear spectroscopy.
+T. J. Zuehlsdorff, H. Hong, L. Shi, and C. M. Isborn, J. Chem.
+Phys.
+153, 044127 (2020) for nonlinear spectroscopy.
+An extension of the Cumulant formalism to account for non-Condon effects through dipole moment fluctuations was developed in
+Z. R. Wiethorn, K. E. Hunter, T. J. Zuehlsdorff, and A.-M. Castillo, J. Chem.
+Phys.
+59, 244114 (2023)

 The theoretical underpinnings of hybrid approaches such as the E-ZTFC method are described in the following
 references: